Mike Weirsky Won $273 Million Lottery Jackpot After Good Samaritan Returned The Tickets He Forgot At The Store

 “I’m looking for the guy that handed them in, I want to thank him,” Weirsky said.
 “I’m going to give him something, but I’m going to keep that private.”

-The Good Samaritan may have already come forward.
+The good Samaritan may have already come forward.
 A store employee named Phil Campolo NBC News said he found the tickets and turned them back in to wait for the rightful owner to claim them.
 Campolo said he would do it again.

 “My parents raised me to be a good person, honest, sincere,” he told the news outlet.
 “I was doing the right thing, and I’d do it again.”